GalvanizeOpenSource/learn-to-code-intro-css/README.md

 3. Go to your downloads folder and double click on the .zip file to unzip it
 4. From Atom: File > open, select the folder and then click "Open"
 5. From Atom: If the file tree does not appear on the left hand View > Toggle Tree View -- this will show you the entire folder within Atom
-6. Open up the file in your browser -- index.html
+6. Open up the file in your browser --
+  a. index.html
+  b. style.css

 #### Alternative: Use CodePen to code for this course